popeindustries/buddy/README.md

 $ buddy build
 ```

-Start a basic web server and refresh the browser (using the Live-Reload browser plugin) after each build triggered by source file changes:
+Start a basic web server and refresh the browser (using the Live-Reload browser plugin) after each build triggered by source file changes [via add-on [buddy-server](https://github.com/popeindustries/buddy-server)]:

 ```json
 package.json